Hotel Song Lyrics

 But I wake up in fear

-You will never be my dear
+You will never be my, you will never be my dear

 Will never be my dear, dear friend

-Dear, dear friend, dear, dear friend
+Ba-da-da-dum-um, dear, dear friend

 A little bag of cocaine

-So who's the girl wearing my dress?
+So who's the girl wearing my dress

 I figured out her number

-Inside a paper napkin
+It's on a paper napkin

 But I don't know her address

-Come into my world I've got to show
+I've got to show, show, show you

 Come into my bed

-I've got to know
+I've got to know, know, know you

 But I wake up in fear

-You will never be my dear
+You will never be my, you will never be my dear

 Will never be my dear, dear friend

-Dear, dear friend, dear, dear friend
+Ba-da-da-dum-um, dear, dear friend

 I see this song as being about a girl who tries to find love or self esteem by having cheap meaningless flings with lots of different people, but inside she knows they'll never give her what she needs ("you will never be my fool/my dear dear friend").
 And yet it's the only way she knows to connect with people ("come into my bed, I've got to know you" sex is the only way she knows to try and "know" someone, or make a connection with them).